 The WEEKNUM function takes a date and returns a week number (1-54) that corresponds to the week of year.
 The WEEKNUM function starts counting with the week that contains January 1.
 WEEKNUM takes two arguments: a date, and (optionally) return_type, which controls the scheme used to calculate the week number.

 By default, the WEEKNUM function uses a scheme where week 1 begins on January 1, and week 2 begins on the next Sunday (when the return_type argument is omitted, or supplied as 1).
 With a return_type of 2, week 1 begins on January 1, and week 2 begins on the next Monday.
 See the WEEKNUM page for more information.

 ISO week number

 If you need to get the day name (i.e. Monday, Tuesday, etc.) from a date, there are several options depending on your needs.
-Do you just want to display the day name?
-If you only want to display a day name, you don't need a formula – you can use a...
+Do you want to convert the date into a day name?
+If you want to convert the date value to a text value, you can use the TEXT...